 Your son or daughter will have a progress tutor who will invite you to parents’ evenings to discuss their progress.
 You will also receive a report updating you on their progress and how well they are doing on their course.

 Their tutor will monitor their attendance and contact you with any concerns.

 Studying at College can be very different for students.
 They will be given all the support and encouragement they need to successfully complete their course, but they will also be given more responsibility and have greater expectations placed on them.

 If problems arise over unexplained absences from College, failure to complete coursework or bad behaviour, then we will contact you.
 We hope you will help us overcome any problems so your son or daughter can continue to study well at College.

 We’ll give them an individual timetable when they start at College.
 College hours are very different from school hours in terms of start and finish times.
 Private study periods are essential and students are expected to use them for study and to make use of the library.
 The majority of students have no timetabled lessons on Wednesday afternoons to give them time to take part in the many enrichment sports and activities we offer.
 If you need to see your son/daughters timetable, you can access this via their Moodle account at college.

-Students can start to plan and write their personal statements in readiness for the UCAS applications opening on the 5th September 2018.
+Students can start to plan and write their personal statements in readiness for the UCAS applications opening in September.
 Applications cost up to £24 but these costs can be reimbursed if students are in receipt of the college bursary.

-Applications need to be submitted by the UCAS deadline of the 15th January 2019.
+Applications need to be submitted by the UCAS deadline in January.

 Students attendance is monitored electronically.
 If there is a concern about attendance you will be contacted.
 Our courses are demanding and missing lessons will inevitably leads to serious problems in understanding the work.
 In case of illness it is essential that you or the student telephone the college to let us know the situation.
 Please call 0161 785 4000 and select Option 1 to report a student absence.